-- 6.1.1.
-Compliance Date.
+- a.
+If you have a new or reconstructed boiler or process heater, you must comply with 40 C.F.R.
+63 Subpart DDDDD upon startup of your boiler or process heater.
+(HTR3) - b.
 If you have an existing boiler or process heater, you must comply with 40 C.F.R.
 63 Subpart DDDDD no later than January 31, 2016, except as provided in §63.6(i).
+(BLR4, HTR2)

-[40 C.F.R. §63.7495(b); 45CSR34] - 6.1.2.
+[40 C.F.R. §§63.7495(a) and (b); 45CSR34]

+- 6.1.3.2.
 Initial and Periodic Tune-ups.
-If your unit is a new or existing boiler or process heater with a continuous oxygen trim system that maintains an optimum air to fuel ratio, or a heat input capacity of less than or equal to 5 million Btu per hour in the unit designed to burn gas 1 subcategory, you must conduct a tune-up of the boiler or process heater every 5 years as specified in §63.7540. - As applicable, inspect the burner, and clean or replace any components of the burner as necessary (you may delay the burner inspection until the next scheduled unit shutdown).
+If your unit is a new or existing boiler or process heater with a continuous oxygen trim system that maintains an optimum air to fuel ratio, or a heat input capacity of less than or equal to 5 million Btu per hour in the unit designed to burn gas 1 subcategory, you must conduct a tune-up of the boiler or process heater every 5 years as specified in §63.7540(a)(10)(i) through (vi) (paragraphs (i) through (vi) of this condition) to demonstrate continuous compliance.
+You may delay the burner inspection specified in paragraph (i) until the next scheduled or unscheduled unit shutdown, but you must inspect each burner at least once every 72 months. - (i) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (you may perform the burner inspection any time prior to the tune-up or delay the burner inspection until the next scheduled unit shutdown).
 At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment; - (ii) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
 The adjustment should be consistent with the manufacturer's specifications, if available; - (iii) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (you may delay the inspection until the next scheduled unit shutdown). - (iv) Optimize total emissions of CO.
-This optimization should be consistent with the manufacturer's specifications, if available, and with any NOX requirement to which the unit is subject; - (v) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer; and - (vi) Maintain on-site and submit, if requested by the Administrator, a report containing the information in paragraphs (vi)(A) and (B) of this condition. - (A) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater; - (B) A description of any corrective actions taken as a part of the tune-up. - Each 5-year tune-up specified in §63.7540(a)(12) must be conducted no more than 61 months after the previous tune-up. - If the unit is not operating on the required date for a tune-up, the tune-up must be conducted within 30 calendar days of startup.
+This optimization should be consistent with the manufacturer's specifications, if available, and with any NO_X requirement to which the unit is subject; - (v) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
+Measurements may be taken using a portable CO analyzer; and - (vi) Maintain on-site and submit, if requested by the Administrator, a report containing the information in paragraphs (vi)(A) and (B) of this condition. - (A) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater;

+- (B) A description of any corrective actions taken as a part of the tune-up. - Each 5 year tune up specified in \$63.7540(a)(12) must be conducted no more than 61 months after the previous tune up. - If the unit is not operating on the required date for a tune up, the tune up must be conducted within 30 calendar days of startup.